Eviction of occupiers with basic protection

 Most occupiers can only be evicted in certain circumstances.
 Your landlord must follow the correct procedure.
 This section explains when landlords have the right to evict occupiers with basic protection and the procedures that must be followed.

 Am I an occupier with basic protection?

-You are likely to be an occupier with basic protection if:
+You could be an occupier with basic protection if: